-$$\begin{split} & \text{Happens}(shipRepl(slr, byr))) \doteq \\ & \text{Int}(slr, \text{Before}(\text{Happens}(shipRepl(slr, byr)), DefGoodRet) \\ & \land \Diamond \text{Happens}(shipRepl(slr, byr))). \end{split}$$
+$\begin{aligned} & \text{CondInt}{\text{con}}(slr, DefGoodRet, \text{Happens}(shipRepl(slr, byr))) \doteq \\ & \text{Int}(slr, \text{Before}(\text{Happens}(shipRepl(slr, byr)), DefGoodRet) \\ & \land \diamond \text{Happens}(shipRepl(slr, byr))). \end{aligned}$

-This says that slr's conditional commitment to ship a replacement unit provided that byr returns a defective good can be modeled as slr's intention that byr returns a defective good before slr ships a replacement unit, and eventually slr ships a replacement unit.
-Note that, according to this definition, since slr has the intention that the defective product is returned before she ships the replacement unit, and that she eventually ships the replacement unit, it follows that slr has the intention that byr eventually returns a product, i.e. $Int(slr, \diamond DefGoodRet)$.
+This says that slr's conditional commitment to ship a replacement unit provided that byr returns a defective good can be modeled as slr's intention that eventually byr returns a defective good, and slr ships the replacement unit after that.
+Note that, according to this definition, since slr has the intention that the defective product is returned before she ships the replacement unit, and that she eventually ships the replacement units, it follows that slr has the intention that byr eventually returns a product, i.e. $Int(slr, \diamond DefGoodRet)$.
 So slr may deliberately perform some action, such as shipping a defective good in the first place, to achieve this intention.
 Thus, the conjunctive account of conditional commitment results in over-committed agents.
-Both [5] and [28] formalize conditional commitments as conjunctive goals.
+Both [5] and [26] formalize conditional commitments as conjunctive goals.
 In this paper, we propose a solution to these problems (the under/over-commitment problems, henceforth).
 Our solution involves using an additional constraint with the disjunctive account to eliminate the under-commitment problem.
-We use the Extended Cognitive Agent Specification Language (ECASL) [9] as our base formalism for this.
+We use the Extended Cognitive Agent Specification Language (ECASL) [7] as our base formal framework for this.
 Our account is formulated for internal/mental states semantics for communication acts.
-Nevertheless, the same issues arise for public/social-commitment semantics (as discussed in Section 5).
-Once again, in this paper, we will use the terms 'intention' and 'commitment' interchangeably.
+Nevertheless, similar issues arise for public/social-commitment semantics (as discussed in Section 5).
+In what follows, we will use the terms 'intention' and 'commitment' interchangeably.
+We also discuss some simple properties of conditional commitment, and formalize two communicative action types that can be used by an agent to request another agent to achieve a goal, or perform an action, provided that some condition holds.